Audrey-Hermans/blog/_pages/en/bundle.md

 I even started a [YouTube channel](#) to talk about it.
 Imagine that.

-## A Deck of Cards

-So here’s the thing.
-Don’t burn me at the stake, but my method for seing through myself involves… **a Tarot de Marseille**.

-Yes, I know.
-And no, I don’t tell the future.
-I read the *present* and believe me, that’s already enough of an adventure.

-I always carry a mini tarot deck in my pocket.
-It’s like a personal translator when I’m lost in the static of daily life.
-It whispers things like, *“You’re feeling anger, not guilt, you know.”*
-And I go,*“Ah, I see.
-Thanks.”*

-If you ever struggle to tell the difference between what you think you want and what you actually need given the moment, the tarot can be a surprisingly grounded way to tune in... without losing your mind.
-It gives the unconscious a chance to speak its favorite language: images.

 ## A Pencil for Spontaneous Expression

 A pencil might seem like a humble thing.